-At its core a PWA is still a website but can be installed on your device (phone, tablet, PC or Mac), app icon/shortcut and all.
+At its core a PWA is a website that can be installed on your device (phone, tablet, PC or Mac), app icon/shortcut and all.
 A PWA will pull updates in the background each time a user runs it.
-As you update your web application, not only will visitors to the app site gain access to new features, PWA users will also get the updates – all without explicitly performing any kind of update.
+As you update your web application, not only will visitors to the app site gain access to new features, but so will PWA users—all without explicitly performing any kind of update.

 When a user interacts with the PWA, the PWA can check the capabilities of their device and load more data in the background.
 This opens up scenarios of preparation for coming interactions, resulting in the appearance of a more capable application.
-PWAs can also offer app-like increased functionality traditionally unavailable to websites – offline usage, notifications when new data is available and various other conveniences.
+PWAs can also offer app-like increased functionality traditionally unavailable to websites, such as offline usage, notifications when new data is available, and various other conveniences.
 This progressive unfurling of functionality based on the user’s device works on the same code base and in parallel with users of your website in a browser.